-This is the first article in our series about “How to become a freelance developer”
+This is the first article in our series on “How to Become a Freelance Developer”

 The world is changing and companies are changing with it.
-Talent is not a local game anymore, and companies are having to adapt in order to get access to the best software developers.
+Talent is not a local game anymore, and companies have to adapt in order to get access to the best software developers.
 Talent is evenly distributed around the world.

-The other side of this story is true too — even though talent is evenly distributed, opportunities are not.
-If you are a passionate and smart software developer who wants to get access to great professional opportunities, you need to play the global game too.
+Even though talent is evenly distributed, opportunities are not.
+If you're a passionate and smart software developer who wants to gain access to great professional opportunities, you need to play the global game.

 Fortunately, playing this global game has become easier than ever.
-We are living in times of abundance, and this applies to remote opportunities for software developers too.
+We are living in times of abundance, and this applies to remote opportunities for software developers.
 Let’s take a look at a real example.

-I am currently writing this article while traveling near Đà Nẵng, in Vietnam.
+I wrote this article while traveling near Đà Nẵng, in Vietnam.
 I just used indeed.com to search for software development jobs around here, and this is what I found:

 As you can see, there are only 27 full-time positions for software developers around here.
 Now, if my life and community are in Đà Nẵng and I want to stay here, I have two options: I can either compete really hard to get one of those 27 jobs, that most likely won’t be the best paid or most interesting job in the world, or I need to find jobs outside Đà Nẵng.

 Does that mean I have to leave my life and community behind?
 Professional and personal choices shouldn’t be in conflict.
 They should be aligned and work together.
-And the best way to achieve that is to break free from the barriers that location-specific jobs impose, and join the global remote workforce.
+The best way to achieve that is to break free from the barriers location-specific jobs impose, and join the global remote workforce.

 If I run the same search in indeed.com, but this time I select “Remote” as location, I get 1,049 results for full-time jobs.

 Much better, right?
 Well, kind of.
-Having more options means that, most likely, there will be more interesting and better paid opportunities among them, but it also means I will now have to compete with every other developer in the world in order to get that job.
+Having more options means that, most likely, there will be more interesting and better paid opportunities among them, but it also means I will now have to compete with developers around the world to get that job.
 Sounds tough, right?

 How do you get that experience if you can’t get a remote job first?
 You have to become a freelance developer first!

-Just in upwork.com, one of the leading online freelance platforms, there are almost 27,000 projects looking for a developer right now, and new projects are being added every minute.
-Freelancer.com returns 133,231 additional projects.
-And there are many other platforms you can check out.
+On upwork.com, one of the leading online freelance platforms, there are almost 27,000 projects looking for a developer right now, and new projects are added every minute.
+Freelancer.com shows 133,231 additional projects and there are many other platforms you can also check out.

-Can you really get one of those projects without much experience and without a portfolio?
-The answer is “Yes”.
+Can you really land one of those projects without much experience or a portfolio?
+The answer is, “Yes”.

-I hope I gave you enough reasons to understand WHY you should tap into this opportunity and break free from geographical boundaries in your professional and personal life.
-In the next article, we will talk about HOW you can make it happen.
+So now, you can see WHY you need to tap into this opportunity and break free from geographical boundaries in your professional and personal life.
+In the next article in this series, we'll share HOW you can make this happen.